MD-Kamrul-Islam/omi-portfolio/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-05-01"
   date_end = ""
-  description = "Qualified for the global round of the Olympiad as the Fifth Seed from the nation"
+  description = "Qualified for the global round of the Olympiad as the fifth Seed from Bangladesh"

 +++